bijokmathew/HangMan/README.md

  Martina Terlevic
   - My mentor at Code Institute and she guided me throught the project.
   - Friends and Teachers at Code Institute: Thank you for all your knowledge and insight.
-  - Walkthrough project ”Love Sandwitch and "Portfolio 3 Project Scope" has provided inspiration and knowledge.
+  - Walkthrough project ”Love Sandwitch" and "Portfolio 3 Project Scope" has provided inspiration and knowledge.

 ### Great sources